miwafoxl/bandcamp-discord-rpc/README.md

 NodeJS Integration of Bandcamp and Discord RPC, very similar to how Spotify integrates with Discord.\
 Fork of  [kiawildberger/bandcamp-discord](https://github.com/kiawildberger/bandcamp-discord)

-## Features:!
+## Features

 🎵 Detects album title, artwork, artist, and song's title;\
 ⏰ Shows song's elapsed time;\
 ⚙️ Detects and updates your Rich Presence automatically;\
 🌐 Works on collections, album and track pages;\
-💙 If you supported the artist, it will show a heart just near the artwork  <3
+💙 If you had supported the artist, it will show a heart just near the artwork  <3

 ![image](https://user-images.githubusercontent.com/44883301/181872010-7e3b6eba-4129-4ee5-9853-02c4ee672b22.png)

-## Configurations:
+## Configuration

 In `config.json`  there is these configurations: